wrkzcoin/wrkzcoin/SIMNET.md

 - **its own network id** (`"wrkz simnet 0001"`), so a simnet node and a mainnet node never finish a handshake;
-- **no proof of work**: a block template is a valid block as it is, and the long hash is never even computed;
+- **no proof of work**: there is no nonce to search for, and the long hash is never even computed.
+A block template becomes a valid block once its merge mining tag is written - the commitment every miner fills in, simnet or not;
 - **difficulty 1 for every block**, so blocks can come as fast as you like and the longest chain wins a reorganisation.